 <backing-map-scheme> <local-scheme> <expiry-delay>1h</expiry-delay> </local-scheme> </backing-map-scheme>

-The backing map above automatically evicts any entries that have not been updated for more than an hour.
-Note, that such an eviction is a "lazy" one and can happen any time after an hour since the last update happens; the only guarantee Coherence provides is that entries more than one hour old are not returned to a caller.
+This backing map will automatically evict any entries that were not updated for more that an hour.
+Note, that such an eviction is a "lazy" one and can happen any time after an hour since the last update happens; the only guarantee Coherence provides is that more than one hour old value will not be returned to a caller.

 <backing-map-scheme> <external-scheme> <high-units>100</high-units> <unit-calculator>BINARY</unit-calculator> <unit-factor>1048576</unit-factor> <nio-memory-manager> <initial-size>1MB</initial-size> <maximum-size>100MB</maximum-size> </nio-memory-manager> </external-scheme> </backing-map-scheme>

 com.tangosol.net.cache.SerializationCache which stores values in the extended (nio) memory and has a capacity limit of 100MB (100*1048576).
-Configure a backup storage for this cache being
+Quite naturally, you would configure a backup storage for this cache being